AdedayoAI/Students-mental-health/README.md

 (such as "yes" or "no", "true" or "false", "success" or "failure", etc.).

 StandardScaler transforms the data such that the mean of each feature is zero and the variance is one.

-Finally, I also downloaded common python libraries for data manipulation such as pandas and numpy.
+I also downloaded common python libraries for data manipulation such as pandas and numpy.

 Model Report